y741269430/MEMEsuite/README.md

 - 3.Convert BED files to fa files
 - 4.Fimo analysis
 - 5.Extract the tsv files and convert to BED files
 - 6.Read BED files and construct the connection files (R)
+- 7.meme-chip analysis

 ----